R2Northstar/NorthstarWiki/docs/modding-and-development/development/contributing-code-to-northstar.md

 Especially when you fix a bug in existing code, you usually modify code that was written by someone else.
 In that case the best person to review that code is the original author.
 So `@` ping them in the pull request!

-You can use tools like [`git blame`](https://www.git-scm.com/docs/git-blame) (on the web via GitHub, in vscode via gitlens, via command-line, ...) to see who previously
+You can use tools like [`git blame`](https://www.git-scm.com/docs/git-blame) (on the web via GitHub, in vscode via gitlens, via command-line, ...) to see who previously wrote the code.

 **Ping for updates:**